Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Introduction

-We introduce a new class of nonstationary stochastic processes which possess a spectrum that varies both over frequencies and time.
-We work in an infill asymptotic setting akin to the one used in nonparametric regression {[}cf. \citet{robinson:89}{]} whereby we rescale the original time scale $\left[1,\,T\right]$ by dividing each $t$ by $T$.
-This generates a new time scale with index $u\triangleq t/T$ where $u\in\left[0,\,1\right]$.
-For a process $\{V_{t}\}_{t=1}^{T}$, its spectrum at frequency $\omega$ and time $u$ is denoted as $f\left(u,\,\omega\right)$.
-We allow $f\left(u,\,\omega\right)$ to change slowly yet continuously as well as to change abruptly in $u$ at a finite number of time points.
-The latter feature is important because it allows for structural breaks in the spectrum of $V_{t}$ which is a common feature of economic data.
-We name this class Segmented Locally Stationary (SLS).
-It is related to the locally stationary processes introduced by \citet{dahlhaus:96}, who formalized the ideas on time-varying spectrum of \citet{priestley:65}, that have the characterizing property of behaving as a stationary process in a small neighborhood $\left[u-\varepsilon,\,u+\varepsilon\right]$ of $u$, for each $u\in\left[0,\,1\right]$.
-This is achieved via smoothness assumptions on $f\left(u,\,\omega\right)$ in $u$.
-The latter class rules out important models used in applied economics such as structural change, regime switching-type models and the like {[}cf. \citet{bai/perron:98}, \citeauthor{casini/perron_CR_Single_Break} (2019, 2020a,b, 2021) , and \citet{hamilton:89}{]}.
-The class of SLS processes extends some of the analysis of \citet{dahlhaus:96} to processes that can have a time-varying spectrum with a finite number of discontinuity in $u\in\left[0,\,1\right]$.
+This points to the importance of extending the methods for HAR inference so that they have the correct size and good power even under nonstationarity.
+This is the aim of the paper.
+We first develop a theoretical framework under which to analyze the statistical properties of our suggested estimate.
+We introduce a class of nonstationary processes which possess a spectrum that varies both over frequencies and time, thereby encompassing the nonstationary models used in applied work.
+We work in an infill asymptotic setting akin to the one used in nonparametric regression {[}cf. \citet{robinson:89}{]}.
+For a process $V_{t}$, its spectrum at frequency $\omega$ and time $u=t/T$, denoted by $f\left(u,\,\omega\right)$, is allowed to change slowly yet continuously as well as to change abruptly in $u$ at a finite number of time points; the latter allows for structural breaks in the spectrum of $V_{t}$.
+We label this class as Segmented Locally Stationary (SLS).
+It is related to the locally stationary processes introduced by \citet{dahlhaus:96} that have the characterizing property of behaving as a stationary process in a small neighborhood of $u$.
+This is achieved via smoothness of $f\left(u,\,\omega\right)$ in $u$.
+By allowing discontinuities across some segments, we can deal with relevant features such as structural change, regime switching-type and threshold models {[}cf. \citet{bai/perron:98}, \citeauthor{casini/perron_CR_Single_Break} (\citeyear{casini/perron_Oxford_Survey}, \citeyear{casini/perron_Lap_CR_Single_Inf}, \citeyear{casini/perron_SC_BP_Lap} and \citeyear{casini/perron_CR_Single_Break}), \citet{hamilton:89} and \citet{hansen:00ecma}{]}.
+The SLS class extends some of the analysis of \citet{dahlhaus:96} to processes having a more general time-varying spectrum.\footnote{A few authors used a notion of local stationarity that allows for breaks {[}see, e.g., \citet{dahlhaus:2009} and \citet{last/shumway:08}{]}.
+However, none of these works was concerned with HAR inference. \citet{dahlhaus:2009} presented some results for local spectral density estimation and required smoothness (see Example 4.2 there). \citet{last/shumway:08} considered testing for change-points in a locally stationary series which under the alternative hypothesis results in a piecewise locally stationary series.
+Furthermore, our notion of SLS processes and related framework are more general from a theoretical standpoint since we provide precise definitions and establish theoretical results about the identification of the local spectral density when there are discontinuities. } Our framework is of independent interest and can be useful in many contexts in econometrics if one is interested in deriving the properties of estimators or inference under nonstationarity.